k21971/CrecelleHack/doc/variantfixes.md

 - Throwing or hitting monsters with lanterns or lamps can cause oil to splatter everywhere.
 If the object is lit and nonmagical, the oil can occasionally catch on fire.
+- Dipping a unicorn horn into hazardous waste will purify it.

 ## New Monsters
 - Killer Coins